June 20, 2018 to June 27, 2018

 NOTE: Do not make your flight arrangements until I tell you that this trip has the minimum participants for the trip to proceed.

-YOU MUST BE A MEMBER IN GOOD STANDING OF THE ADIRONDACK MOUNTAIN CLUB TO BE A PARTICIPANT ON AN ADK ADVENTURE TRAVEL TRIP.
+YOU MUST BE A MEMBER IN GOOD STANDING OF ADK TO BE A PARTICIPANT ON AN ADK ADVENTURE TRAVEL TRIP.
 JOIN ADK ONLINE.

 TRIP PRICES AND ARRANGEMENTS ARE SUBJECT TO CHANGE DUE TO CIRCUMSTANCES BEYOND ADK’s CONTROL